• Play the sound file

 So here we have a guy who was a stand-up gentleman & all-round good citizen in his own African American community, liked and respected, a model parent and mentor, but a disgruntled and dangerous employee among his co-workers, all of whom were apparently white or Hispanic.
 (The three co-workers Allman killed were John Vallejos, Mark Muñoz, and Manuel Piñon.)

 This story's trying to tell us something, if we could only figure out what.
 Perhaps the Tea Party's to blame.

-04 — Politics.
+04 — A slow week in politics.
 Speaking of which, what's going on in national politics?

 Over at the Justice Department, Black Panther Party front man Eric Holder is on a sticky wicket over Fast and Furious, his gun-running operation to Mexican drug gangs.
 He told Congress back in May that he'd only heard about the operation, quote, "For the first time over the last few weeks."
 The congressional committee, however, turned up top-level Justice Department memos from almost a year before detailing the operation — memos that, if Holder saw them, prove that he lied to Congress, and if he didn't see them, prove that he's an extremely negligent Attorney General.

 Meanwhile, on the campaign trail, Rick Perry's still trying to get up off the canvas after that disastrous September 22nd debate, Rick Santorum's working the state of Iowa for all he's worth, and Michele Bachmann is regrouping, promising to come up with a new battle plan.

 Mitt Romney's announced his shadow national security council to advise him on foreign policy: a list of thirty-odd names who, guess what, are every one of them neocon retreads from the George W. Bush administration, so that should work out well.